Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Alternative Strategies for Mitigating Slippage Effects

+The second chicane (CH2) introduces additional longitudinal dispersion, which further enhances the density modulation according to $\Delta z = R_{56}\,\Delta\gamma /\ \gamma$, and, at the same time, increases the electron path length, thereby producing an additional delay of the electron beam with respect to the radiation field.
+An adjustable optical delay line accommodated within CH2 delays the radiation field by a controllable longitudinal shift $\Delta s_{\mathrm{od}}$, which is chosen to compensate both the slippage accumulated in U2 and the additional electron delay introduced by CH2.
+As a result, the electrons and radiation enter the third undulator (U3) in optimal phase, enabling efficient interaction and strong amplification from the beginning of U3.

 This configuration effectively decouples the two roles of the chicane: (i) providing longitudinal dispersion to generate density modulation, and (ii) serving as a platform for an optical delay line that restores temporal alignment between the radiation packet and the electron bunch.
 The combination enables efficient multi-stage growth of microbunching even at long wavelengths where slippage would otherwise wash out the interaction.
-While the detailed engineering of such compact THz optical delay lines requires dedicated study, the concept offers a promising route to overcoming the slippage barrier in optical klystrons.
+While the detailed engineering of such compact THz optical delay lines requires dedicated study, the concept can be implemented using a simple multi-mirror delay-line geometry, for example based on three- or four-mirror arrangements commonly employed in ultrafast and FEL beamlines \cite{DelayLine, NewportXMStage}.
+Such configurations allow continuous adjustment of the optical path length while preserving the beam direction and transverse mode quality, and therefore offer a practical route to compensating slippage effects in optical klystrons.

 Numerical simulations confirm that careful adjustment of the dispersive strengths in the two chicanes is essential for efficient operation of the proposed multi-stage optical klystron.
 If a large $R_{56}$ is applied in the first chicane (CH1), strong microbunching is generated and U2 produces high radiation power.
 However, this rapid energy extraction effectively exhausts the beam quality, leaving little headroom for amplification in the subsequent undulator U3.
-A more favorable strategy is to employ a smaller $R_{56}$ in CH1, which generates only weak coherent radiation in U2 (below $1$~MW) but preserves beam quality for the second stage, as illustrated in Fig.~\ref{fig:R56strategy}.
-With this approach, the delayed radiation interacts efficiently with the pre-bunched beam in U3, leading to a power increase of up to $8$~MW.
+A more favorable strategy is to employ a smaller $R_{56}$ in CH1, which generates only weak coherent radiation in U2 but preserves beam quality for the second stage, as illustrated in Fig.~\ref{fig:R56strategy}.